 It’s barely 5:00 am and I am out walking with my dog.
-We move in silence.
-The waning moon provides gentle illumination as we wander down the dirt road.
+The waning moon provides gentle illumination as we move in silence down the dirt road.
 We are in no hurry.
 As we near the open fields the crickets get louder.
 Their chirping adds to the ambiance of the moment.
 We stop to listen.

-I take off my coat.
-I place it on the wooden coat rack and turn on the lamp in the corner.
-I feel drawn to the bookshelf that holds an assortment of field guides, books on religion and spirituality, memorabilia from our travels, and a several books of poetry.
-I pull off a copy of Tom Hennen’s Darkness Sticks to Everything.
-With a sense of curiosity I begin searching for a poem that may capture this moment.
-This moment that is simultaneously filled with ease and gratitude for the mundane and the ordinary.
+Back at home, I take off my coat and place it on the wooden coat rack.
+I turn on the lamp in the corner and walk toward the bookshelf where I pull off a copy of Tom Hennen’s Darkness Sticks to Everything.
+I begin searching for a poem that might capture this moment.
+I feel that this moment is filled with a sense of ease and gratitude for the ordinary.

-It doesn’t take me but a second to find something.
+It doesn’t take me but a second to find the poem.
 A torn scrap of paper held the page as if it knew I needed to revisit this verse.
 I stand in the dimly lit room and read.

 “Love For Other Things”

 It's easy to love a deer But try and care about bugs and scrawny trees Love the puddle of lukewarm water From last week’s rain.
 Leave the mountains alone for now.
 Also the clear lakes surrounded by pines.
 People are lined up to admire them.
 Get close to the things that slide away in the dark.
 Be grateful even for the boredom That sometimes seems to involve the whole world Think of the frost That will crack our bones eventually.

 I pause, read the poem again, and then a third time.

 Yes, that was what I was looking for.
 Love for the other things, the simple things, because those are the things that make up everyday life.
 Find joy in these moments and find joy in living.